 MacBook Trackpad Not Clicking Anymore?
 It Might Be Your Battery

-When a MacBook trackpad stops physically clicking or gets stuck, the issue is incredibly rarely the trackpad itself.
-It is usually the battery swelling underneath.
+When a MacBook trackpad stops clicking or feels stuck, the trackpad itself is rarely at fault.
+It is usually the battery swelling underneath it.

 Charging problems can come from the battery, charger, USB-C ports, MagSafe, or the board itself.
 The symptoms usually leave clues.